 • Opportunities to develop skills and gain experience in new areas.

 Whether you have medical skills or simply want to contribute to public health and safety, we are looking for a variety of willing volunteers.
 Volunteers can be active, inactive and/or retired health professionals, students in health professions, and others with related skills.
 Non-professional members are also needed to fill vital support positions.

-If you would like to join our local MRC, you may pick up an application at the Wayne County Health Department or click on the ‘MRC Application’ above.
+If you would like to join our local MRC, you may pick up an application at the Wayne County Health Department or click on the ‘MRC Application’ below.

 We are seeking the following volunteers:

 3. Transportation: transport clients to and from the dispensing site.

 6. Greeters: greet and direct clients through the clinic.

 7. Runners: relay messages, refill supplies, etc.